Biden arrives in Geneva for highly-anticipated Putin meeting

 According to a senior administration official granted anonymity to disclose internal discussions, Biden is hoping to find small areas of agreement with the Russian president, including potentially returning ambassadors back to Washington and Moscow.
 Both countries have been without a senior diplomat for months.

+A summit statement released Tuesday said that the two “stand united in our principled approach towards Russia and we are ready to respond decisively to its repeating pattern of negative behavior and harmful activities.”

+They “urge Russia to stop its continuous crackdown on civil society, the opposition and independent media and release all political prisoners.”

-Before leaving his Brussels stop Tuesday morning, U.S. officials announced a major breakthrough with the European Union in a 17-year trade dispute centered on rival subsidies for aircraft manufacturers.
+Biden arrived ahead of Wednesday’s talks with Putin buoyed not only by the united front shown by the U.S. and E.U. but also the announcement of a major breakthrough in a 17-year trade dispute between the two global powers, centered on rival subsidies for aircraft manufacturers.

 The two sides reached terms on how much of a government subsidy each can provide for its aircraft manufacturing giant — Boeing in the United States and Airbus in the EU..
 The announcement came as Biden met with European Council President Charles Michel and European Commission President Ursula von der Leyen.